jcastillo7/mined-gatech.github.io/_posts/members/2015-05-07-abdul-hafeez.md

   url: http://ahafeez7.github.io/ # Optional
 ---

-I am working as a Postdoc Fellow with Dr. Surya Kalidindi in Woodruff School of Mechanical Engineering at Georgia Tech.
-I am part of MINED Research group and my research focus is Materials Informatics.
-Currently, I am the lead member of MATIN -- a collaborative platform for innovative materials community.
-The goal is to accelerate the materials research by fostering collaborations between scientists in different fields of science including material scientists, data scientists, chemical engineers and manufacturing experts.
-MATIN is an online collaborative platform for sharing data, code and online blogging on top of the shared data/code among scientists through a gamut of collaborative tools such as dropbox, fliker and instagram (data storage), linkedin+, google+ and twitter (for social networking), sharedLaTeX (collaborative editing).
+Abdul is a postdoctoral fellow in the MINED research group at Georgia Tech.
+He received his PhD from Virginia Tech.
+Currently, he is pursuing research in materials informatics and leading the efforts of matIN; a collaborative plaform for innovative materials research.

 **Research Interests**

+* Materials Informatics
 * Parallel Computing
 * Machine Learning
-* Materials Informatics